letulip/ScreenCapture/README.md

 # ScreenCapture
 Simple **tray** program to automatically saving your screenshots from PrntScr to Desktop.

-* You simply start this program
-* It lives in system tray
+* You simply start this program, it lives in system tray
-* When you push PrntScr button, it generates you current screenshot and saves it on your desktop workflow as .PNG file.
+* When you push PrntScr button, it generates your current screenshot and saves it on your desktop workflow as .PNG file.
 * Very usefull!